crisweber2600/animated-guide/README.md

 - Set `DOTNET_CLI_TELEMETRY_OPTOUT=1` to suppress CLI telemetry prompts.
 - Pass `--verbose` to the CLI for detailed logging of scanning operations.
 - You can inspect generated feature bindings in the `Features` folder to learn how tests are organized.
+- Use `--dry-run` with `--link` to preview shortcut creation without altering any files.
+- Set `GRAPH_CACHE_PATH` to change where Microsoft Graph token caches are stored.
+- Increase build messages with `dotnet build --verbosity detailed` when troubleshooting.
+- On Windows run `dotnet publish -r win-x64` to create a self-contained `DupScan.Cli.exe`.